Warren Buffett Indicator Predicts Stock Market Crash in 2017

 What are the top stock market predictions for 2017?
 When it comes to predicting the stock market, few are as accurate as Warren Buffett, the third-wealthiest person in the world, worth an estimated $60.8 billion.

 In 2016, a year that saw the S&P 500 advance 10%, Warren Buffett added around $12.0 billion to his fortune.
 According to Bloomberg, Buffett’s wealth increased by 19% in 2016 to $74.1 billion.
 According to Forbes, Warren Buffett’s wealth increased by 20% to $74.2 billion.
-No matter how you look at it, Buffet was the biggest winner among America’s elite.
+No matter how you look at it, Buffett was the biggest winner among America’s elite.

 Over the last 53 years, Warren Buffett’s Berkshire Hathaway Inc. (NYSE:BRK.A) stock has grown from a per-book share value of $19.00 to $239,930.
 Since 1964, his holding company has generated a 30% compound annual return for investors.

 After such a stellar year, what is Warren Buffett’s stock market prediction for 2017?
-If actions speak louder than words, than the “Oracle of Omaha” does not have a lot faith in the stock market right now.
+If actions speak louder than words, then the “Oracle of Omaha” does not have a lot faith in the stock market right now.
 Buffett’s stock market forecast may not be calling for an all-out crash, but every indicator suggests he’s waiting for a major correction.

 Be Greedy When Others Are Fearful…